 Diversification

-The pool is highly concentrated in U.S. government agency securities, which are not viewed as posing concentration risk given the high credit quality and liquidity of such holdings.
-As of Sept.
-30, 2011, the portfolio held 45.04% of its total assets in securities issued by Freddie Mac, 33.82% in securities issued by Fannie Mae and 18.21% in securities issued by the Federal Home Loan Bank (FHLB).
+The pool is mainly invested in U.S. government agency securities, which are viewed the highest credit quality and liquid holdings.
+As of July 31, 2012, the portfolio held 31.8% of its total assets in securities issued by Freddie Mac, 28.0% in securities issued by Fannie Mae, and 35.7% in securities issued by the Federal Home Loan Bank (FHLB).

-Portfolio Composition

-(As of Sept.
-30, 2011)

-Note: Numbers may not add to 100% due to rounding.
-Source: Marin County Treasurer.

 Liquidity Management

-The pool has daily access to its investments in money market funds and LAIF to meet daily withdrawal requirements and cash outflows.
-As of Sept.
-30, 2011, approximately 15% of the portfolio's assets had a maturity of 30 days or less.
+The pool has daily access to its investments in money market funds and LAIF to meet daily withdrawal requirements and cash outflows, amounting to 2.6% of the portfolios assets.
+As of July 31, 2012, approximately 15.9% of the portfolio's assets had a maturity of 30 days or less.
 In addition, the pool maintains a significant position in U.S. government agency securities, which are expected to demonstrate secondary market liquidity even during periods of market stress.

-Portfolio Maturity Profile

-(As of Sept.
-30, 2011)